-Prepared parents know that newborn spit up is normal.
-They’ll expect the occasional damp shoulder from a good regurgitation.
-So, with a few strategically placed burp-cloths and a some desensitization baby spit up becomes manageable enough to feel like a non-issue.
+Prepared parents know newborn spit up is normal.
+With a few strategically stored burp-cloths and some desensitization, baby spit up even becomes manageable enough to feel like a non-issue.
 That is, until there’s too much spit-up.
 And that’s when it become necessary to find out how much spit up is normal— a task best accomplished by looking at frequency and force.

 “Some amount of spit up is normal,” explains Dr. Natalie Muth, spokesperson for the American Academy of Pediatrics and co-author of the Picky Eater Project: 6 Weeks to Happier, Healthier Family Mealtimes.
 And the reason it’s normal has everything to do with the fact that babies are still developing outside the womb.
 Not all of their parts are working as well as they will when they’re just a few months older.

 How to Tell When Baby Spitting Up a Lot is a Medical Concern

 - Consider frequency.
 Spit up after every feeding is abnormal.